You might have been going through a consistent open drop rate with the email marketing that brought you here.

 So make sure your name and email address are according to the brand.

 Not to mention, Email Service Providers (ESPs) are also paying attention to the ‘from’ field of the sent emails.

-This is because the spam filtration technology also filters on the basis of the reputation of the source of the email such as domain and IP address.
+This is because spam filtration technology also filters on the basis of the reputation of the source of the email, such as domain and IP address.

 However, if you change the email address often, it will also confuse the recipients and might also mark you as spam.

 Quick Tip: Just use your personal name where the email address should be something like [email protected]

 To ensure that you are getting only interested subscribers who are keen to receive your email newsletter, provide the double opt-in form.

 The difference between a double opt-in form and a single opt-in form is that it requires one extra step for confirmation of a subscription from the user.